Royal Shipyards of Seville: Operation

 The naves could hold a large number of galleys and vessels, as well as all the equipment for assembly, repair and maintenance.
 Spoils of war were also kept there.
 Caulkers, carpenters, blacksmiths and other artisans worked at the shipyard as well.
 Those who worked there were under the authority of the alcaide of the Alcázar of Seville (the palace-fortress nearby) and the shipyards.
 This warden was appointed by the king.
 The position of warden used to fall to a nobleman who, at times, delegated the exercise of his work to a trusted agent instead of completing it himself.

 In the early 15th century, the shipyards built their final large fleets of galleys.
-Fifteen ships were sent to an incursion against England in 1420 CE, and an indeterminate number to the war against Aragon in 1430 CE.
+Fifteen ships were sent to an incursion against England in 1420, and an indeterminate number to the war against Aragon in 1430.
 After these battles, the Castilian kings ceased to regularly order galleys.
-By 1450 CE, the hulls of some twenty galleys, built but not armed, were rotting in their facilities.
+By 1450, the hulls of some twenty galleys, built but not armed, were rotting in their facilities.

 During the last stages of the Reconquista, the Catholic Monarchs installed the seat of their court in Seville.
 At the end of the 15th century, some repair jobs of the shipyards were carried out by their orders.
-Later, in 1493 CE, the Catholic Monarchs approved to have a fish market move from the Plaza de San Francisco square to the first nave (the one closest to the Postigo del Aceite gate).
+Later, in 1493, the Catholic Monarchs approved to have a fish market move from the Plaza de San Francisco square to the first nave (the one closest to the Postigo del Aceite gate).
 In that nave, several fish markets and some houses were built.

-On February 14, 1503 CE, at the signing of the constitution of the Casa de Contratación de Indias, the southernmost nave was destined as the Casa's headquarters.
+On February 14, 1503, at the signing of the constitution of the Casa de Contratación de Indias, the southernmost nave was destined as the Casa's headquarters.
 However, on June 5, the headquarters of the Casa would be moved to the Alcázar.
-In 1587 CE, the city's customs house was located on naves 13, 14 and 15, south of the building.
+In 1587, the city's customs house was located on naves 13, 14 and 15, south of the building.
 Throughout the 16th century, one nave was rented out as an oil warehouse and another as a wool warehouse.
 The warden was meant to surveil the site and collect all of the rent.
 Another nave was turned into a mercury storehouse.
 Mercury was transported there in lamb-skin bags from Almadén mines, and then used to help extract silver in the American mines.